SS Santa Fé (1921): Loss

 Revolutsioner was later lost with all hands.
 The last reported sighting of her was on 1 December.
 The cause of her loss remains unknown.

 On 15 December 1943 the German auxiliary submarine hunter UJ-102 suffered an explosion and sank in Kalamita Bay, killing all 53 of her crew.
 It is suspected that she mistook Santa Fé's wreck for a Soviet submarine, started depth charging it, and caused part of Santa Fé's cargo to explode.

 Salvaged cargo

 Santa Fé's wreck lies at a depth of 10 to 21 m.
 Débris covers 300 m2 of seabed.

 In 2002 divers recovered the remains of two Sturmgeschütz III assault guns from the wreck.
 A UK charity, the Weald Foundation, obtained one of them and has restored it to running order.

-In 2017 the Russian Ministry of Defence's Expedition Centre, the Central Naval Museum and Russian Geographical Society signed an agreement to preserve the military heritage and work together on projects such as Santa Fé.
+In 2017 the Russian Ministry of Defence's Expedition Centre, the Central Naval Museum and Russian Geographical Society signed an agreement to preserve military heritage and work together on projects such as Santa Fé.

 Russian Black Sea Fleet divers have since recovered a third StuG III assault gun from the wreck.
 In February 2020 it was reported that the Russian Navy's priority now is to make the wreck safe by detonating remaining unexploded ordnance in her cargo.